 1973 - Steve Heighway netted as we drew 1-1 at Hertha BSC Berlin.

 1995 - Ian Rush bagged the only goal of our friendly at Northern Irish side Linfield.

 2013 – Luis Suárez struck as Uruguay beat Japan 4-2 in a friendly in Rifu.
 Meanwhile, future red Rickie Lambert scored the winner on his debut as Roy Hodgson’s England beat Scotland 3-2 at Wembley, while future red Mohamed Salah scored in Egypt’s 3-0 friendly defeat of Uganda.
-Also in international action that day were Joe Allen, Sebastián Coates, Steven Gerrard, future reds James Milner and Alex Oxlade-Chamberlain, Xherdan Shaqiri and Gini Wijnaldum, and ex-reds Alberto Aquilani, Álvaro Arbeloa, Craig Bellamy, Yossi Benayoun, Javier Mascherano, Nikolay Mihaylov, Maxi Rodríguez and Nuri Şahin.
+Also in international action that day were Joe Allen, Sebastián Coates, Steven Gerrard, Danny Ward, future reds James Milner, Victor Moses, Alex Oxlade-Chamberlain, Xherdan Shaqiri and Gini Wijnaldum, and ex-reds Alberto Aquilani, Álvaro Arbeloa, Craig Bellamy, Yossi Benayoun, Javier Mascherano, Nikolay Mihaylov, Maxi Rodríguez and Nuri Şahin.
 On the same day, Dejan Lovren won his first cap as a Southampton player in Croatia’s 3-2 friendly win in Liechtenstein.

 2004 - Future red Momo Sissoko played for Mali as they beat the host nation 2-0 in an Olympics group game in Thessaloniki, Greece.
 Meanwhile, Javier Mascherano appeared as Argentina beat Tunisia 2-0 in Patras.